configcat/docs/website/docs/advanced/code-references/overview.md

 The scanner looks for feature flag and setting keys between quotation marks (`'` `"` `` ` ``) in the first place.

 ### Aliases
-The found keys' context is examined for **aliases**, like variables, constants, or enumerations used to store them.
+The found keys' context is examined for **aliases**, like variables, constants, or enumerations used to store these keys.
-These **aliases** are treated as indirect references and are included in the searching process.
+**Aliases** are treated as indirect references and are included in the searching process.

 For example, the following `C#` constant's name (`MyAwesomeFeature`) will be recognized as an alias:
 ```csharp